tasb/ansible-fundamentals/instructor/session05/demo01.md

-# Gatering facts and use custom facts
+# Gathering facts and use custom facts

 ## Show facts on localhost